CTI By-Laws

 Section 3: Number of Directors and Dismissal

-2. Any Director missing three (3) consecutive board meetings shall be removed from the Board.
-Any exceptions to this ruling will be made by the Board.
+• Any Director missing three (3) consecutive board meetings may be removed from the Board.
+Any exceptions to this rule will be made by the Board.

 Section 4: Elections

-• Executive Officers may not serve more than two (2) consecutive terms in the same position.
+3. Executive Officers may not serve more three (3) consecutive terms in the same position.

-2. Election of Directors joining the Board mid-term: a.) to fill vacancies or b.) as new appointments to the Board by the Executive Officers, shall be by a majority of the members’ votes cast.
+• Election of Directors joining the Board mid-term: a.) to fill vacancies or b.) as new appointments to the Board by the Executive Officers, will be by a majority vote of the Board of Directors.

-3. Voting may be accomplished by any means and methods, or combinations thereof, approved by the Board and published in CT I Policies and Procedures.
+• Voting may be accomplished by any means and methods, or combinations thereof, approved by the Board and published in CTI Policies and Procedures.

 Section 5: Vacancies

-1. Any vacancy occurring on the Board shall be temporarily filled by the Board for the remainder of the vacated unexpired termpastedGraphic.png
+• Any vacancy occurring on the Board shall be temporarily filled by the Board for the remainder of the vacated unexpired term

-2. An affirmative majority vote of the Directors is required to fill a vacancy.
+• An affirmative majority vote of the Directors is required to fill a vacancy.
 This vote shall take place during a meeting at which a quorum is present.
-Directors so appointed shall immediately be entitled to ail the rights, privileges, and responsibilities of Directorship.
+Directors so appointed shall immediately be entitled to all the rights, privileges, and responsibilities of Directorship.

 Section 6: Meetings and Quorum

-1. The Board shall meet monthly.
+• The Board should meet no more than 14 business days after the closing of each production (5 meetings annually) unless extenuating circumstances force the meeting to be outside of those perimeters.
 Special meetings may be called by the President or at least five (5) Directors upon five (5) days written notice to other members of the Board.

-3. Manner of Acting: The act of the majority of Directors present at a meeting at which a quorum is present shall be the act of the Board.
-Each Director shall have one vote.
+• Manner of Acting: The act of the majority of Directors present at a meeting at which a quorum is present shall be the act of the Each Director shall have one vote.

 ARTICLE V – COMMITTEES